Exploring the In-Context Learning Capabilities of LLMs for Money Laundering Detection in Financial Graphs

 To help the LLM learn to reason over financial subgraphs, our approach uses a few-shot prompting setup where each demonstration example showcases one of these laundering patterns.
-Each example consists of (i) a brief serialized subgraph in the textual format described in Section 2.2, and (ii) a natural language rationale that explains why the activity is suspicious, grounded in the structure of the graph.
+Each example consists of (i) a brief serialized subgraph in the textual format described in Section~\ref{subsec:text-serialization}, and (ii) a natural language rationale that explains why the activity is suspicious, grounded in the structure of the graph.
 Both the graph serialization and the rationale are derived from samples in the IBM AML dataset, which provides well-annotated synthetic cases.

 The prompt includes eight such examples, each corresponding to one of the patterns shown in Figure~\ref{fig:aml_patterns}, before appending the test case.
 By explicitly conditioning the LLM on real-world-style typologies and human-readable rationales, we align the reasoning process with investigative workflows.
 Importantly, these demonstrations emphasize graph topology and multi-hop interactions rather than superficial statistical cues, which makes the model more likely to generalize beyond seen entities.